Conditions and diseases

 Diagnosis and treatment

 1. A pessary (vaginal ring) is a flexible plastic ring that is inserted into the vagina that, thanks to its shape and size, pushes the prolapsed organs back into place.
 The ring itself should, therefore, remain in place and be cleaned or removed from time to time.
-This is upon the condition that there are still sufficiently strong pelvic floor muscles on which the ring itself can lean so that it is not coughed or squeezed out during pushing.
-This type of ring is usually very well tolerated.
-Some women experience vague annoyance only during the first few days after the vaginal ring is inserted.
-Rarely does the ring cause any blood loss or increased secretion.
+A prerequisite is for there to be sufficiently strong pelvic floor muscles on which the ring itself can rest so that it is not lost during walking, coughing or pushing.
+Such a ring is usually tolerated without any difficulties; you may experience some vague discomfort in the first few days after it was inserted.
+The ring rarely caused any blood loss or increased discharge.

-In our department, we usually apply the technique of robotic-assisted sacrocolpopexy.
+2. Surgery: if you experience too much discomfort due to the prolapse, surgery ('sewing up') is really the only efficient way to get the pelvic organs back to more or less their original position.
+In our department, we usually apply the robot-assisted sacrocolpopexy technique.
 The principle of sacrocolpopexy is already old, and it is known that restoration is well preserved over the long term with this procedure.
 This intervention has been performed through keyhole surgery since the 1990s so that the pain afterwards, the duration of the admission and the recovery period have been considerably reduced in comparison with conventional surgery.
 During the procedure, plastic meshes are used to strengthen the anterior and/or posterior vaginal wall.
 These are then neatly attached to the lower lumbar vertebrae, which pulls the vaginal wall and the top of the vagina back up again.

 Treatment centres and specialisations